 What do I need to take private yoga instruction with Karen?

-The only thing you need, in order to take private yoga instruction with Karen, is a willingness to learn the foundations of yoga.
+The only things you need in order to take private yoga instruction with Karen, is a willingness to learn the foundations of yoga, and your doctor’s approval.
 Karen is great at helping people connect to lost or rarely used movement patterns to forge a safe and satisfying yoga practice.
 Yoga has many physical benefits that if done well can fortify our physical stability and open areas in the joints that may never have been fully opened before.
-Clients are always amazed how one small adjustment creates an enormous work out!
+Clients are usually amazed at how one small adjustment creates an enormous difference and work out!

 What would be my purpose in taking private yoga instruction?

-There may be other purposes for taking yoga besides physical fitness.
-We can gain one-on-one attention.
-Private yoga instruction gives the client more in a shorter amount of time, and can focus on individual issues to address like chronic pain or stress.
-We are all unique!
-Yoga is a body/mind/spiritual path that can integrate these aspects within that reside in all of us.
-For example, we could learn more about mindfulness, or how to connect to our inner spirituality.
-Yoga is a medium Karen uses to add to any discussion, or conversation about holistic health, as well.
+Besides gaining one-on-one and individual attention, private yoga instruction provides a safe accelerated way to learn Yoga.
+Since we are all unique body/mind/spiritual beings, forming our own learning agenda that can integrate these aspects can be fascinating!
+Yoga is a medium Karen uses to add to any discussion, or conversation about holistic health, and wellness.
 Yogic ideas also compliment her holistic life coaching modality.
-Much can be derived from the art, science, and philosophy of yoga when we are seeking a holistic life journey.
-Yoga is practical, natural, wise, and can open us up to positive thoughts, behaviors, and healthful outcomes.
+Much can be derived from the art, science, and philosophy of yoga, when we are seeking a holistic life journey.
+Yoga is practical, natural, wise, and can open us up to positive thoughts, behaviors, heartfelt, & healthful outcomes.

-How is private yoga instruction integrated into massage?
+How is private yoga instruction integrated with massage?

-Private yoga instruction can be integrated into massage therapy in three ways.
+Private yoga instruction can be integrated into massage therapy in several ways.
 Generally, it’s done prior to the massage if done in one appointment.
-It’s recommended to do an hour each, especially in the beginning of establishing a personal yoga practice to increase fitness and decrease pain points.
-Although for specific one-area focus agendas, one may do 30 minutes of yoga and an hour of massage.
+It’s recommended to do an hour each, especially in the beginning when one is establishing a personal yoga practice that may be for increasing fitness and/or decreasing pain points.
+Although, for specific one-area focused agendas, one may do 30 minutes of yoga and an hour of massage.
 Or the reverse.
 Whatever seems appropriate to the end goals of the client.
+Some clients make two separate appointments.

-Another way massage is integrated with yoga is during a yoga session.
-This can happen when a client is holding a pose as in Yin Yoga.
-Karen is great at hands-on adjustments, assisted stretching, and trigger point work etc. This is a great opportunity for the client to feel where the center may be and/or where their body can eventually open up towards.
+Another way yoga is integrated into massage is during a yoga session.
+This can happen when a client is holding a pose as in Yin yoga.
+Karen is great at hands-on adjustments, assisted stretching, and trigger point work etc. This is a great opportunity for the client to feel where their center of gravity may be, and/or where their body can eventually open up towards.
 This process also nudges the client a little further than they may go solely on their own.
 Of course, this approach is purely optional to the client.

 What makes Karen effective in her private yoga instruction?

 Karen has several skills that make her effective in private yoga instruction.
-Having a long career in massage, Karen has educated hands for one.
+Having a long career in massage, Karen has educated hands.
 Moreover, as a massage therapist, she has a good sense of how far to open the body, and, she’s qualified to use touch and exercise to enhance a therapeutic effect.
-Over and above, she has neuromuscular repatterning training in her background that further informs her yogic understanding of the way the body moves through space, fits, and connects together.
-Even people who have been physically trained in, for example, dance, can learn many things from Karen’s designed approach, and extensive method.
+Over and above, she has attained neuromuscular repatterning movement therapy training that further informs her yogic understanding of the way the body moves through space, fits, and connects together.
+Even people who have been physically trained, for example, in dancing can learn many things from Karen’s designed approach, and extensive method.
 Karen has changed her own body through these methods she now enjoys teaching.
-Plus, Karen’s studio is on the main floor.
-No stairs to climb to enter.
-All you need is a ride up her long driveway that leads to plenty of no-cost parking!!
+Plus, Karen’s studio is on the ground floor.
+No stairs to climb to enter–All you need is a ride up her long driveway that leads to plenty of no-cost parking!!

-What else can taking yoga with Karen help me with?
+What else can taking yoga with Karen help with?